ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 metaphysical veil intact.
 Those who are being led to reason cannot be aware of it.
 They must be led to it without choosing it.
 Plato asks his poets not to create, but to deceive.

+- Metaphysics is about the real but is abstract.
+Poetry is the making (poiesis) of the real and is concrete.
+Whenever what is made (poiema) is separated from the maker (poietes), it becomes metaphysical.
+As it stands there, and as the voice of the poietes is no longer listened to, the poiema is an object to be studied, not an act to be learned.
+One cannot learn an object, but only the poiesis, or the act of creating objects.
+To separate the poiema from poiesis, the created object from the creative act, is the essence of the theatrical.

 - When I speak as the genius I am, I speak these words for the first time.
 To repeat words is to speak them as though another were saying